rlucente-se-jboss/flightgear-kiosk-demo/README.md

 # WIP Nothing to see here
 # FlightGear Demo with RHEL Image Mode
-This demo is intended to run the open source FlightGear flight simulator on a RHEL instance using Image Mode.
+This demo is intended to run the open source FlightGear flight simulator on a edge device using RHEL Image Mode.
+The simulator will run in kiosk mode with a session for an unprivileged user.
+A privileged user will also be configured on the edge device.

 ## Demo Setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest